2023 Best Business Schools in South Dakota

 The excellent programs at Mitchell Technical College helped the school earn the #3 place on this year’s ranking of the best business schools in South Dakota.

-Degree recipients from Mitchell Tech accumulate an average of $14,782 in student debt by the time they complete their degree.
-If you borrow this amount, expect your monthly student loan payment to be around $156, assuming you are on a 10-year repayment plan.
+On average, students take out $14,782 in loans while pursuing their degree.
+Those who take out this much in loans have to make a monthly payment of about $156 if they are on a 10-year repayment plan.
 During the early years of their career, Mitchell Tech graduates make an average of $40,678 annually.

 A rank of #4 on this year’s list means South Dakota State University is a great place for business students.